Kolfinnr/Squads/PLAYER_GUIDE.md

 - **HP / HP Max**: Track the formation’s current strength.
 Damage reduces HP; when it reaches 0 the unit is spent.
 - **Morale / Morale Max**: Represents cohesion and willingness to fight.
 Many effects raise or lower morale.
 - **Experience Tier & Equipment Tier**: Improve target numbers (TN) and damage output.
 Equipment also contributes to defensive soak.
-- **Role & Weapon**: Determine role bonuses and which weapon maneuvers are available.
+- **Role & Weapon**: Determine role bonuses and which weapon maneuvers are available. **Hybrid** units can mix melee and ranged gear but suffer a −1d10 hybrid penalty when rolling melee or ranged actions.
 - **Traits**: Flags such as Fear, Terror, and Unbreakable influence morale loss and special rules.
 - **Effects**: Temporary buffs or penalties listed on the sheet and dashboard.
 Green chips are boons; red chips are debuffs.
 - **Cooldowns**: Show abilities or commands waiting to refresh.
 The command dashboard displays remaining rounds and special statuses such as Reloading.
 - **Turn Timers**: Durations and cooldowns tick at the start of a squad’s turn; the UI now reports remaining turns rather than generic rounds.
-- **Disorganized Threshold**: Whenever morale drops below 50% the unit automatically gains Disorganized until it is cleared (for example, by Reorganization).
+- **Disorganized Threshold**: Whenever morale drops below 50% the unit automatically gains Disorganized.
+A successful Reorganization clears that morale stack and prevents further morale-based Disorganized from re-triggering while the unit stays above 25% morale.
+If morale falls to 25% or lower the squad stays Disorganized until morale recovers past that breakpoint.
+- **Shaken Crews**: When morale falls below 30% the squad’s TN drops by 10, making both attacks and maneuvers harder to land.

 ### Orders & Maneuver Toggle
 - Each squad can hold a current **Order** (Move, Attack, Idle, or blank).
 Use the dashboard or sheet to note plans.